jshea2/OSC-for-OBS/README.md

 ### Application -> OBS

 This can be used in any application that transmits and recieves OSC.
-This was mainly designed for Qlab, so to get started with examples of all the OSC commands below do the following:
+This was mainly designed for Qlab, so to get started with examples of all the OSC commands below; do the following:

 - Download the "Examples" folder where you'll find "OBS Scene Collection Example.json" and "Qlab OSC Examples.qlab4".
 - *Import* "OBS Scene Collection Example.json" into OBS from the *Scene Collection* tab.